Watch this video for a quick overview on the exam process, from scheduling to submitting your exam report.

 Although this is a difficult question to answer, we recommend that at a minimum, you understand the majority of the concepts taught in the course and have completed the exercises and the extra miles.

-To learn how to schedule an exam, how to see the amount of time you have left before your exam attempt expires or understand how rescheduling an exam works, please visit our Important information about exam scheduling in the Training Library article.
+To learn how to schedule an exam, how to see the amount of time you have left before your exam attempt expires or understand how rescheduling an exam works, please visit our Important information about exam scheduling in the Learning Library article.

 All exams have a cooling off period in between attempts.
 You can view additional details on the cooling off period here.